Early

 esoteric parts you could imagine, shrink-wrapped and on racks like

-It was extremely windy and a little cold, but were dressed for it.
-After coming back down (stopping four times to cool the rims), we got back in the car and headed to Bedoin for lunch. |
+coming back down (stopping four times to cool the rims), we got back in

 After lunch, I